TheIllusiveC4/Curios/docs/README.md

 ### Using Curios 1.18.1-5.0.4.0+

-Curios 1.18.1-5.0.4.0+ added mixins and developers who also use mixins will need to make sure to tweak their run configurations in order to launch the game in their development environment if using this version or newer as a dependency.
+Curios 1.18.1-5.0.4.0+ added mixins and developers will need to make sure to tweak their run configurations in order to launch the game in their development environment if using this version or newer as a dependency.

 #### 1. Add these lines to your run configurations